blaz-cerpnjak/blaz-cerpnjak/README.md

 Currently I'm a student at Faculty of Electrical Engineering and Computer Science in Maribor.

 - 💻 My hobbies are programming & video editing
-- 📖 I'm currently learning React
+- 📖 I'm currently learning JetpackCompose
-- 👨‍💻 I'm currently developing an app😉
+- 👨‍💻 I'm currently working on a project😉
 - 📫 How to reach me: blaz.cerpnjak@gmail.com

 ### My projects ✨